charliemeyer2000/second-year/sde/notes/lecture-notes.md

 date: August 22, 2023
 ---

+## Lecture 25 - Code Optimizations

+* Efficiency:
+    * "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of non-critical parts of their programs."
+    * "We _should_ forget about small efficiencies, 97% of the time."

+* Cache Misses
+    * If you step through an array and the data is continuous, you won't miss cache.
+If not, you have to go look into memory and reload your cache. this can lead to cache thrashing!!

+*

 ## Lecture 24 (Thanksgiving Lecture)

 This lecture basically explained how REST works for 75 minutes, jesus christ.